openstack-archive/fuel-plugin-contrail/doc/source/new_features.rst

-New features in plugin version 4.0-4.0.1-1
+New features in plugin version 5.0-5.0.0-1
 ==========================================

-* Fuel 8.0 with OpenStack Liberty support
+* Fuel 9.1 with OpenStack Mitaka support

-* Dedicated Analytics node role
+* Dedicated Analytics and Analytics DB node roles

+* Contrail-Config, Contrail-Control and Contrail-DB are merged into Contrail-Controller role

-* DPDK on VF (experimental)
+* DPDK on VF, including bonded VFs

-* TSN (experimental)

-* Sahara and Murano compatibility (experimental)
+* Sahara and Murano compatibility

+* vCenter as a secondary hypervisor support

+* TSN in HA mode